 I spent 4 nights at the Al Manzil Downtown, which is located in the heart of Downtown Dubai and has been built in traditional Arabic style, to resemble the old town.
+When it comes to staying in a Dubai luxury hotel, there are many to choose from.
+So don’t worry about not being able to find accommodation during the busy time of Ramadan.
 We arrived just after 2am, and even at that hour we were presented with cold towels and a refreshing lemon mint drinks.
 My room was spacious and modern and overlooked the swimming pool.
 Dubai is big on hospitality, so prepare to be treated well.

 2. It’s a great way to learn about a new culture

 Ramadan is a time to observe and be absorbed by a new culture.
 You don’t have to adopt a new religion to be able to appreciate new practices and beliefs.
 I loved the emphasis on self-reflection, family and feating during this time.
 I also really respect the self-sacrifice required and sense of being part of a community during Ramadan.